Baby Brezza Complete Review

-All parents need to do is chop the food, place it in the unit, and set the timer according to the instructions and walk away.
-This is what we think most parents envision an all in one product to be.
-One container where all the magic happens with little involvement from mom or dad.
-The Brezza has a simple LED screen, and you don't have to measure anything for steaming as long as the tank is full you are ready to go.
+Parents need to chop the food, place it in the unit, set the timer according to the instructions, and walk away.
+This simplicity is what we think most parents envision when it comes to an all-in-one product—one container where all the magic happens, with little involvement.
+The Brezza has a simple LED screen, and you don't have to measure anything for steaming as long as the tank is full, you are ready to go.

-The Brezza holds about three cups of food so you'll have extras and it works fairly quickly given what it has to accomplish.
-If only the puree quality were better, it might be one impressive little powerhouse.
+The Brezza holds about three cups of food, so you'll have extra, and it works reasonably quickly, given what it has to accomplish.
+If only the puree quality were better, the Brezza might be one impressive little powerhouse.

 Health and Safety

-The Brezza Complete earned a 6 of 10 for health and safety with a stronger edge for safety than health.
+The Brezza Complete earned a below-average health and safety score with a stronger edge for safety than health.
 One of the key tests for health is being able to "taste" the plastic or a chemical smell or taste when using the product.
-The Brezza has a strong metallic/plastic taste on our first run out of the box making apple/plum puree.
-We then ran the steamer through two complete cycles trying to get rid of the taste or to "break it in."
+The Brezza has a strong metallic/plastic taste on our first run out of the box, making apple/plum puree.
+We then ran the steamer through two complete cycles trying to get rid of the taste or "break it in."
 We then tried broccoli, which still had a faint metallic taste.
-We worry that this means chemicals could or are being transferred to baby's food.
+We worry that this means chemicals could or are being transferred to the baby's food.
 We recommend running it 2-3 times before use to avoid the strong chemical metallic taste.

 The second concern is the container is plastic.
 While the plastic is BPA-free, studies indicate that other plastics still leach chemicals into food and liquids and that those chemicals may be acting as endocrine disrupters.
-This is more of a concern when plastic is heated which makes us wish that all of the makers had glass containers.
+This is more of a concern when plastic is heated, making us wish that all of the makers had glass containers.
 The Brezza does have a metal water tank for the steam, but a metal and glass combination would be nicer than plastic and metal.

-The Brezza has some nicer nods to safety with a locking lid, safety switch, and overheating protection.
-Because you don't have to transfer food from a steamer to a blender like the Babymoov Nutribaby, there is less chance of getting burns from the steam and the steam escape port is on the side furthest from the handle.
+The Brezza has some nods to safety with a locking lid, safety switch, and overheating protection.
+Because you don't have to transfer food from a steamer to a blender, there is less chance of getting burns from the steam, and the steam escape port is on the side furthest from the handle.

 Ease of Cleaning

-The Brezza earned a 4 of 10 for ease of cleaning.
-This score is the lowest for the group making the Brezza Complete the most difficult to clean.
+The Brezza earned one of the lowest scores for ease of cleaning, making the Brezza Complete the most difficult to clean.